Benchmarking LLM Privacy Recognition for Social Robot Decision Making: Developing Privacy Scenarios

 \subsubsection{Participants}

 We hosted this study on Prolific and recruited 62 participants (31 per condition).
 All participants were located within the U.S. and fluent in English.
 Participant ages ranged from 20 to 74 $(M = 45.42, SD = 14.95)$ and the population was split 48\% women, 50\% men, and 2\% non-binary.
-Participants completed the survey in 5 minutes and 57 seconds on average and were compensated \$1.00 USD.
-Rather than collecting data from a predefined number of participants, we collected data until our responses reached saturation.
+Participants received \$1.00 USD for completing the six-minute survey.
+Rather than collecting data from a predefined number of participants, we collected data until our responses reached saturation (\textit{i.e.}, no new behavior types were identified after several consecutive participants)~\cite{hennink2022sample}.